ibpdas/valueline/README.md

 <p align="center">
-  A three level causal model to help public sector data leaders explain, track and demonstrate data strategy impact in complex or federated organisations.
+  A three level causal model to help public sector data leaders explain, track and demonstrate data strategy impact in complex or federated organisations with many partners with overlapping priorities and uneven maturity..
 </p>

 ---